ynnck/Reroot-website/src/md-pages/about.md

-We are a team of young professionals passionate about data.
+**Who are we?**<br/>
+re:root is a young and dynamic data consulting firm.
 Coming from a wide variety of fields, we approach data from different angles.
 At re:root, data is therefore defined in a broad manner.
 In a business context, it can focus on an organization and business processes and monitoring all sorts of data that is present in an organization.
 In a developing context however, it revolves around on the analytical side of data and the presentation of data.
 Now, we at re:root are joining forces to help your business reach the next level.

-We work closely with you to tackle your most daunting challenges.
-Ourbroad range of data-driven solutions are designed to your businesses specific needs.
-Providing advanced analytics that can help you turn data into the asset you always knew it could be.
-Applying state of the art techniques, tools and technology to ensure that you derive powerful insights from your data. 'companies don't have analytics problems, they have businesses problems that analytics can address' (EY) 'we help you build the structures and processes that convert data into a strategic asset, aligning data capture and analytics within critical structures in your organization' (EY) 'we help you identify hidden performance drivers in both traditional and non traditional data functions, from operations to costumer experience hr marketing and more.'

-'we are convinced we can help your business with these challenges' Ancillae reprehendunt quo ex, regione feugiat ea eum.
-Vis possit menandri petentium at, sint quodsi civibus vis ex, vim cu nibh soleat docendi.
-Nec nemore concludaturque eu, in eum dicit utamur.
-Ad vix rebum dissentiet, ut has delenit nominati dissentias, luptatum reprimique reprehendunt eu vis.
-Ei his agam electram salutandi, sed stet ornatus sententiae eu.
+**What does re:root offer?**<br/>
+re:root offers a blend of technology knowledge, data mining and analytical tools to help you create and transform applications, processes and operations in line with your unique possibilities.
+This, in turn, will improve your operational efficiency through workflows digitization, process automation and enterprise integration.

+re:root provides personalized insights to suit your business needs, employing the latest advancements in Big Data and data science.
+In doing so, we can take your company to the next level, by harnessingen and integrating relevant data from all corners of your organization - research, marketing, sales, service, operations, finance, and more.
+Strengthen and dramatically improve decision making across your business, with the ability to monitor performance across a multitude of areas, such as growth, margins, channels and sales productivity - in both current and predictive contexts.

+**Why choose re:root?**<br/>
+Our aim is to deliver the right analytics solutions for you and your business, intelligent solutions designed to solve your business challenges and drive growth.
+Possible differences are dramatic and above all endless, from more informed decisions and effective sales strategies to increased levels of performance and productivity.
+Get in touch today and find out where re:root can take you!